POWERHOUSE PLACE

 • All gender facilities are provided throughout

-The landmark tenancy in the powerhouse is occupied by social enterprise the Chistie Centre, who demonstrate their generosity, capacity and creativity through their cafe, store and ongoing use of powerhouse place.
+The landmark tenancy in the powerhouse is occupied by social enterprise the Chistie Centre, who demonstrate their generosity, capacity and creativity through their cafe, store and ongoing use of Powerhouse Place.

 • “The design manages to create a fresh new look along our riverfront while still respecting the history of the precinct.”